Police Department Action Items

 **To see virtual Policing and Community Engagement Committee meetings, please check the videos at the bottom of the page.

-The Policing and Community Engagement Committee will be presenting a report to the Union City City Council after the completion of their subcommittee meetings.
-The presentation will provide a summary of the "Commit to Action" pledge that was signed by Mayor Carol Dutra-Vernaci.
-The report will review the following steps:
+The Policing and Community Engagement Committee (PCE) presented a report to the Union City City Council after the completion of their subcommittee meetings at the City Council meeting on September 22, 2020.
+The presentation provided a summary of the "Commit to Action" pledge that was signed by Mayor Carol Dutra-Vernaci.
+The report reviewed the following steps:

 - REVIEW your police use of force policies